erinclemmer/distributed_state_network/technical.md

 This will produce the string "bar".

 # Security
-The package uses AES, ECDSA, and HTTPS encryption together to protect against network attacks.
+The package uses AES and ECDSA encryption together to protect against network attacks.
 Each network will have an AES key that authenticates them with the network.
-Any data traveling between nodes will be encrypted with that key.
-In addition to this, HTTPS encryption is also used to ensure that nodes send data to the correct destinations.
-When an authenticated node sends a request to another node, it verifies that the request was sent to the proper place by authenticating the request with a https public key that was previously shared.
-To make sure that any data that we receive is from a specific node id we use ECDSA encryption to sign state packets.
+Any data traveling between nodes will be encrypted with that key using UDP sockets.
+To make sure that any data that we receive is from a specific node id we use ECDSA encryption to sign state packets, ensuring data authenticity and integrity.

 # Bootstrap Process
 The following guide outlines the bootstrap process that is done for every node connecting to the network.

 ### Hello Packet
 For every node connecting to the network we first check if there is a bootstrap node supplied to the configuration.
 If there is, then we send a Hello Packet to that node.
 Hello packets allow two nodes to exchange public key data with each other.
-Say we have a scenario where node A is trying to bootstrap with node B. First, Node A sends a hello packet to node B through a non verified HTTPS request (non verified in that we do not check any https certificates).
+Say we have a scenario where node A is trying to bootstrap with node B. First, Node A sends a hello packet to node B through an encrypted UDP packet.
 Before sending the packet, node A encrypts the packet with the network AES key.
 The schema of the hello packet is outlined below:

 ```
 version: (string) the current protocol version so that we know that the server will respond predictably
 node_id: (string) the node ID for the node sending the packet
 connection: (Dict) ip address and port data
-https_certificate: (bytes) the https public key for the node sending the packet
 ecdsa_public_key: (bytes) the ecdsa public key for the node sending the packet
 ecdsa_signature: (bytes) the signature of this packets data signed using the sending node's private key
 ```

 Once node B receives the hello packet from node A it attempts to decrypt the packet using its aes key.
-If it fails then the authentication stops, but if it succeeds then it moves on to the next authenticaion step.
+If it fails then the authentication stops, but if it succeeds then it moves on to the next authentication step.
 Node B then checks if the public key supplied by the packet will verify the packet's ecdsa signature.
 The version information is also checked to determine if the protocols versions match each other.
-After all these security checks node B saves node A's https certificate and ecdsa public keys for later use.
-The authentication will fail if a node tries to connect to the network with a previously known node ID but a different ecdsa or https key.
+After all these security checks node B saves node A's ecdsa public key for later use.
+The authentication will fail if a node tries to connect to the network with a previously known node ID but a different ecdsa key.
 Node B responds to the hello request with the same packet schema that it received.

 ## Peers request
-Now that nodes A and B have each others public keys they can securely communicate to each other Node B can send a peers request to node A. This request will just return a dictionary of connections with each key relating to a node on the network and the values of the dictionary being their respective IP addresses and corresponding communication ports.
+Now that nodes A and B have each others public keys they can securely communicate to each other.
+Node A can send a peers request to node B. This request will just return a dictionary of connections with each key relating to a node on the network and the values of the dictionary being their respective IP addresses and corresponding communication ports.
 Once node A retrieves this info from node B it sends hello packets to every node on the network to authenticate with them and let them know of node A's existence.

 ## State Update
 After each hello packet in the bootstrap process we send a state update request that contains our startup state to the same node.
 This update request will return the current state of the node being requested.
-We use this returned data to set the current state for the requested node on node B. The schema for the state update packet is outlined below, this is exactly the same as the data that we store for that node:
+We use this returned data to set the current state for the requested node on node A. The schema for the state update packet is outlined below, this is exactly the same as the data that we store for that node:

 ```
 node_id: (string) node ID of the sending node